What are the driving stopping distances UK

 Resist the temptation to speed

-Sometimes a clear road or wanting to impress your mates can make it tempting for you to speed.
+Sometimes, a clear road or wanting to impress your mates can tempt you to speed.

 What you might think is harmless fun can end in tragedy.
-You may lose your licence, your job, your mates, and even yours or somebody else’s life for that moment of temptation.
+For that moment of temptation, you may lose your licence, job, mates, and even your or somebody else’s life.

 Speeding is the major cause of road crashes.
 The speed limit is there for a reason.